Check if something might be a scam

 If you haven’t been scammed but you’ve seen something you think is a scam, you should report it.
 Find out how to report a scam.

-If you’re not sure if something is a scam, contact our consumer service.
+If you're not sure if something is a scam, contact Advice Direct Scotland's Consumer Service.
 They'll give you advice about what might be a scam and the steps you should take if you've been scammed.

 Protecting yourself online